raspberrypilearning/silly-eyes/en/step_3.md

 --- collapse ---

 ---
-title: Turn a round costume into an eye
+title: Turn a round costume into an eyeball
 ---

 There are costumes in Scratch that can be edited to make googly eyes for your character.
 Examples of these are 'Ball' and 'Button1' though there are many others you can choose from.